-Forward forecasting is a way of communicating your company’s financials while keeping all eyes on the target.
+Forward financial forecasting is a way of communicating your company’s financials while keeping all eyes on the target.
 The purpose of forward forecasting is not to predict the future, but to influence it.
 This process minimizes surprises by having employees estimate or offer an educated opinion on what to expect.

 While forward forecasting is often associated with companies who practice open-book management, it can (and has) been used in workplaces that don’t share financials.
 The reason it is most often associated with open-book companies is because these companies typically give a high level of responsibility to the individual (or individuals) who are most closely attached to a financial number.
 For example, take a look at these roles and the financial number they might forecast:

 Sales Manager: Sales Revenue